porplax/auto-highlighter/README.md

 `auto-highlighter` will highlight moments of a given VOD based on how loud a specific point in the video is.
 By default, It is set to `85.0dB` and if a moment goes past this value it will be highlighted.

 However this is different across each video.
 So if needed, you can adjust the target decibel using `-t <DECIBEL>` option.
-If you don't know what target decibel to aim for, using the `find-reference` command will give you information about the average decibel of the video, and the greatest decibel found.
+If you don't know what target decibel to aim for, using the `reference` command will give you information about the average decibel of the video, and the greatest decibel found.

 ```shell
 # find a target decibel